EVIDENCE-BASED TOXICOLOGY COLLABORATION

 More accessible, reusable research

-Most toxicological research is still being published in a paper-based paradigm.
+Most toxicological research is still being published in a paper-based paradigm, with data trapped in inaccessible PDFs and behind paywalls.
 This makes it difficult to find and reuse data and to reproduce study findings.

-The Open Science Working Group is promoting a range of approaches to improving the efficiency of reuse of scientific data and the use of AI in research.
+Our Open Science Working Group is promoting a range of approaches to improving the efficiency of reuse of scientific data and the use of AI in research, so our ability to use evidence scales with the rate at which it is being generated.

 Some people sitting around a table having an animated conversation